-Here’s how Jo the Galah’s beak got her into trouble.
+Here’s how Jo the Galah’s busy beak got her into trouble, written by the team at Avian Veterinary Services.

 When she was presented to the clinic one night in her carrier, with her head tucked behind her wing and non-responsive to all around her, we knew she was in trouble!
 The owners reported that she may have been a bit quieter the day before, but when they came home to find her in her daytime outdoor aviary, having apparently not eaten a thing during the day, or even played with her foraging toys which she normally destroys with gusto, they jumped in the car and headed down the M6.